open/close all folders

 - Supernatural has the Impala, which is almost a member of the family

-- Rush from Mega Man fulfills all three roles by being Mega's one seater transport, Team Pet and Robot Buddy.
+- Rush from Mega Man (Classic) fulfills all three roles by being Mega's one seater transport, Team Pet and Robot Buddy.
 Though in a series where all the main characters are androids the last bit is debatable.

 - Corki's plane in League of Legends.

-- Samus's spaceship in Metroid.
+- Samus's Gunship in the Metroid series.

 - The Gold Saucer Buggy and later the Highwind airship for AVALANCHE/Team Cloud in Final Fantasy VII.